Procrastination – The Causes

 - Lacking the emotional/psychological space.
 I am so occupied with my ongoing responsibilities that I can’t cope with something else.

-- Addiction to adrenalin – can’t keep focused or maintain the energy to do the task without the added adrenalin.
-Sometime adrenalin brings out our creativity.
+- Addiction to adrenaline – can’t keep focused or maintain the energy to do the task without the added adrenalin.
+Sometimes adrenaline brings out our creativity.

 - Lack of concentration – A distracted mind prevents focus.